 - Birkenhead – Town Centre – 26 August, 10am

-This campaign isn’t just about enforcement—it’s about building trust, creating connections, and empowering communities.
-Together, we’re reclaiming our town centres and making Merseyside a place where everyone can thrive.
+Safer Streets Summer wasn’t just about enforcement—it was about building trust, creating connections, and empowering communities.
+Together, we reclaimed our town centres and made Merseyside a place where everyone can thrive.